24 February 2021

-Until now, understanding the epidemic of diabetes has focussed mainly on the total number of people who have type 2 diabetes at any given time — the prevalence of diabetes.
+Until now, understanding the epidemic of diabetes has focused mainly on the total number of people who have type 2 diabetes at any given time — the prevalence of diabetes.
 While prevalence is a useful measure, incidence can be much more informative, especially for understanding the changing risk status in a population.

 Of the 24, mostly ‘whole of population’-based data sources examined from 19 high-income and two middle-income countries, 23 data sources contained data from 2010 onwards, among which 19 had a downward or stable trend, with an annual estimated change in incidence ranging from -1.1% to -10.8%.
 Among the four data sources with an increasing trend from 2010 onwards, the annual estimated change ranged from 0.9% to 5.6%.